rozzilla/fast-theme-toggle/README.md

 ## Installation 💻

 At the moment you can install this extension only locally.
+Those are the steps:
-To do so, download the code of this repository (Code > Download ZIP).
-Then, go on the Chrome extension page, enable the developer mode (upper right corner), and load this package folder.
+* download the code of this repository (Code > Download ZIP)
+* go to the Google Chrome extension page (chrome://extensions/)
+* enable the developer mode (upper right corner)
+* click on the upper left button, to load the unpacked extension
+* unzip the code and upload it

 ## Usage ⚡